-If you have suffered an injury at work because your employer failed to observe their responsibilities for your safety, you may be able to mount a personal injury claim against them.
-The steps involved depend on whether or not your employer disputes their liability for your injury.
+If an employee suffers an injury at work because their employer failed to observe their responsibilities for employee safety, they may decide to take legal action.
+The steps involved depend on whether or not the employer disputes their liability for the employees injury.

-In the first instance, you must apply to Injuries Board, an independent statutory body that will assess the claim you make for compensation.
-Where your employer agrees that it was legally responsible for your accident, the Board will issue an order for it to make payment of financial compensation to you.
+In the first instance, the employee must apply to Injuries Board, an independent statutory body that will assess the claim for compensation.
+Where the employer agrees that it was legally responsible for the accident, the Board will issue an order for the employer to make payment of financial compensation.

-If, however, your employer disputes its responsibility for your injury, or either you or your employer disagree with the Board’s award for compensation, the Board can refer the matter to the courts.
+If, however, the employer disputes responsibility for the injury, or either the employee or employer disagree with the Board’s award for compensation, the Board can refer the matter to the courts.

-If you believe that the matter should be referred to the courts, it is important to be aware of the following:
+If the matter is to be referred to the courts, it is important to be aware of the following:

-- You must raise your claim within 2 years of the date of your accident
+- A claim must be raised within 2 years of the date of the accident

 - The courts enforce a time limit on claims for compensation arising from accidents at work rigorously.
-If your claim falls out with this deadline, you may have lost the opportunity to seek financial compensation.
+If the claim falls out with this deadline, the employee may have lost the opportunity to seek financial compensation.

-- You will need to convince the court that your employer was negligent towards you
+- The employee will need to convince the court that your employer was negligent towards you

-There will only be proof that your employer was negligent towards you where there is evidence that:
+There will only be proof that an employer was negligent towards employees where there is evidence that:

-- They owed you a duty of care to protect your safety – in most cases this will be easily established by virtue of an employment contract and the relevant legislation;
+- They owed a duty of care to protect employees safety – in most cases this will be easily established by virtue of an employment contract and the relevant legislation;

-- They breached their duty of care towards you – in practice, this requires evidence that your employer did something, or failed to do something that should have been avoided.
+- They breached their duty of care towards the employee – in practice, this requires evidence that the employer did something, or failed to do something.
 This will normally be evidenced by expert witness testimony;

-- Their breach of their duty of care caused you to be injured – this is the most important criterion in the test for negligence: the breach in your employer’s responsibility to you must be the cause of your accident.
+- The employers breach of their duty of care caused the employee to be injured – this is the most important criterion in the test for negligence: the breach of an employer’s responsibility to the employee must be the cause of the accident.

 The court will determine the appropriate financial compensation.

-If a court is satisfied that your employer has been negligent, it will consider the sum that you seek in financial compensation.
+If a court is satisfied that the employer has been negligent, it will consider the sum that the employee seeks in financial compensation.
 However, it is for the court to determine how much the final award should be.
-Furthermore, any evidence that you contributed to your own injury, i.e. not following the correct procedures or exposing yourself to real danger, may result in a reduction in the award you ultimately receive.
+Furthermore, any evidence that the employee contributed to their own injury, i.e. not following the correct procedures or exposing themselves to real danger, may result in a reduction in the award they ultimately receive.